 Sometimes I’m asked in what order someone should read my books.
 I guess this is because some of the same characters appear in the three which are published.
 First, I think it doesn’t matter.
 Read whichever one comes your way, and go from there.
 Each book is written to stand alone: a full-fledged story with beginning, middle, end.
 But as the one who writes them, it is very interesting to me the way they have unfolded in my imagination.
 The first one was written to heal over a great hurt.
 The second one was written because the publisher made an offer I couldn’t refuse.
 The third one was written because that’s what was there for me to do when I left a regular job.
 The fourth one is being written now because it’s the one I’ve been trying to write since the second.
 A piece of it tumbled out in the third.
 That was when I realized how large this particular story (Louis XIV) was, and that my mistake had been to try to fit that story into one book.
 So now I write another piece of that story.
 And when it is finished, I will take one thread and unfurl it forward into the time period of Dark Angels, and those characters, Richard and Alice, will come back on stage.
 But then the book after, six, if I’m counting correctly, will again look backward to Alice’s girlhood.
 And then, and only then, will I be ready to go forward to the early 18th century in which Barbara, the character of the first and second novels, lives.
 Somehow, there’s a psychic order.
 I must finish with Louis XIV and Alice before I can begin again with Barbara.
 It’s as if I threw a rock in a pond, and the rock was the first book, and these which come after are the ripples in my imagination.
-That basic themes of what is love, what is forgiveness, what is redemption just keep widening.
+Those basic themes of what is love, what is forgiveness, what is redemption just keep widening.

-You are my favourite author and I am so happy that you continue writing.
+1. You are my favourite author and I am so happy that you continue writing.
 “Through a Glass, Darkly” is a story that so deeply touched me.
 Barbara’s relationship with her grandmother mirrored my own with my Grams.
 Thank you so much for the wonderful books you write.

-I tried emailing you through Random House today…that didn’t work.
+2. I tried emailing you through Random House today…that didn’t work.
 So, I’ll post the letter here….

 Subject: Love it!
 As always…